techCarpenter/garage-wiki/year-of-hustle.md

 ### Launch

 ```
+win  win
 ███┓ ███┓
-███┃ ███┃  ┏━━┓
+███┃ ███┃  sale
+┗━━┛ ┗━━┛  ┏━━┓
-┗━━┛ ┗━━┛  ┃  ┃
+win  win   ┃  ┃
 ███┓ ███┓  ┗━━┛
 ███┃ ███┃
 ┗━━┛ ┗━━┛
 ```

-- 4 emails that each share a quick win
+- 4 emails that each share one _quick win_
 - 1 email that asks for the sale
-- Email marketing tool with automation
+- (_Email marketing tool with automation_)

 ### Product